darenliang/darenliang.com/content/posts/secret-sharting-by-example.md

 I hope this gave you a somewhat brief introduction to the world of secret sharing schemes.

 We've haven't covered all the secret sharing schemes out there!
-However, Shamir's is widely considered one of the best schemes.
+However, Shamir's is widely considered one of the best secret sharing schemes.
 Here are a few alternative secret sharing schemes:

 * Blakley's Secret Sharing ([arxiv.org](https://arxiv.org/abs/1901.02802))